 Dressed in finery from the 1800s, the Voices of Liberty deliver a soaring 15-minute choral performance of patriotic classics in The American Adventure Pavilion.
 Choose a place as close to the rotunda as possible to get the full benefit of its amazing acoustics.

-Epcot offers more-- a lot more.
-The JAMMitors get high marks for drumming up music with some improbable instruments, while the British Revolution rocks down with hits from The Who, Queen, and The Rolling Stones.
+EPCOT offers more-- a lot more.
+The JAMMitors get high marks for drumming up music with some improbable instruments, while Matsuriza displays the thundering sound of Taiko, an ancient form of Japanese drumming.
 You can meet inspiring princesses like Jasmine in Morocco or Snow White in Germany, or get a hug from beloved characters like Donald Duck in Mexico.
-Check out this complete list of Epcot characters and entertainment to find the ones perfect for your gang.
+Check out this complete list of EPCOT characters and entertainment to find the ones perfect for your gang.

-Check the Entertainment Schedule, My Disney Experience app or the Times Guide at Epcot park for the schedule and showtimes.
+Check the Entertainment Schedule, My Disney Experience app or the Times Guide at EPCOT for the schedule and showtimes.
 Be aware that outdoor parades and events may be cancelled due to inclement weather, and that showtimes are subject to change.

 Swimming with dolphins!
 Holiday celebrations!
 A flower and garden extravaganza!
 Check out these events, festivals and tours at Epcot.